Outer space: Environment

 Outer space is the closest known approximation to a perfect vacuum.
 It has effectively no friction, allowing stars, planets, and moons to move freely along their orbits.
 The deep vacuum of intergalactic space is not devoid of matter, as it contains a few hydrogen atoms per cubic meter.
 By comparison, the air humans breathe contains about 10^{25} molecules per cubic meter.
 The low density of matter in outer space means that electromagnetic radiation can travel great distances without being scattered: the mean free path of a photon in intergalactic space is about 10^{23} km, or 10 billion light years.
 In spite of this, extinction, which is the absorption and scattering of photons by dust and gas, is an important factor in galactic and intergalactic astronomy.

 Stars, planets, and moons retain their atmospheres by gravitational attraction.
 Atmospheres have no clearly delineated upper boundary: the density of atmospheric gas gradually decreases with distance from the object until it becomes indistinguishable from outer space.
 The Earth's atmospheric pressure drops to about 0.032 Pa at 100 km of altitude, compared to 100,000 Pa for the International Union of Pure and Applied Chemistry (IUPAC) definition of standard pressure.
 Above this altitude, isotropic gas pressure rapidly becomes insignificant when compared to radiation pressure from the Sun and the dynamic pressure of the solar wind.
 The thermosphere in this range has large gradients of pressure, temperature and composition, and varies greatly due to space weather.

 The temperature of outer space is measured in terms of the kinetic activity of the gas, as it is on Earth.
 The radiation of outer space has a different temperature than the kinetic temperature of the gas, meaning that the gas and radiation are not in thermodynamic equilibrium.
 All of the observable universe is filled with photons that were created during the Big Bang, which is known as the cosmic microwave background radiation (CMB).
 (There is quite likely a correspondingly large number of neutrinos called the cosmic neutrino background.)
 The current black body temperature of the background radiation is about 2.7 K. The gas temperatures in outer space can vary widely.
-For example, the temperature in the Boomerang Nebula is 1 K, while the solar corona reaches temperatures over 1,200,000–2,600,000 K.
+For example, the temperature in the Boomerang Nebula is 1 K, while the solar corona reaches temperatures of 1,200,000–2,600,000 K.